 Hosting infrastructure has already gone through this transformation.
 To put a site on the internet, one had to buy expensive physical servers and invest a lot of effort (sometimes stress) in dev ops.
 And if Yahoo featured the site on its homepage, it would likely crash with the unexpected flood of traffic.

 Now we have AWS, Heroku, Google Cloud, and other solutions to make this easy.
 Even the most experienced, talented dev ops engineers use their services to get started and scale.
 It would be foolish for them to spend the time racking their own servers.

 As creating things on the internet becomes more accessible, more people will become makers.
 It’s no longer limited to the <1% of engineers that can code resulting in an explosion of ideas from all kinds of people.
 We see “no code” projects on Product Hunt often, including this golden kitty award winner.

 This trend was part of the thesis of Product Hunt when we started five years ago.
 As more people become makers, there’s an even greater thirst for community to provide feedback and support them on their journey.

 Maker communities will become increasingly popular as everyone becomes a maker.
 So will tools to help makers monetize, find side project buddies, and get the word out.
 And those creative solutions might be built without writing code.

-Disclaimer: I invested in Voiceflow.
+Disclaimer: Weekend Fund invested in Voiceflow and Budibase.
 As I’ve shared before, I’m very interested in tools for makers and creators and looking to invest in the space.
 If that’s you, you can find my contact info here.

 We’re building something new at Product Hunt to support makers, freelancers, remote workers, and side project builders.
 Sign up here.